Fire Emblem: Three Houses: Sales

 Fire Emblem: Three Houses was the best-selling game during its first week on retail sale in Japan, with 143,130 copies being sold.
 The game was also the best-selling physical game in the United Kingdom that same week, selling twice as much as its second place competitor Wolfenstein: Youngblood.
-SuperData Research estimated that Three Houses sold 800,000 digital copies through the Nintendo Switch eShop in its launch month of July 2019.
+SuperData Research estimated that Three Houses sold 800,000 digital copies through the Nintendo eShop in its launch month of July 2019.
 In August 2019, the NPD Group shared the ranking of best-selling games for the month of July in the United States, and Fire Emblem: Three Houses was in second place counting only physical sales.
-As of March 2020, the game has sold 580k copies in Japan and 2.87 million copies worldwide, making it the single best-selling game in the Fire Emblem franchise.
-The 2022 CESA Games White Papers revealed that the game had sold 3.82 million copies, as of December 31, 2021.
+As of March 2020, the game has sold 580k copies in Japan and as of December 2022 4.12 million copies worldwide, making it the single best-selling game in the Fire Emblem franchise.

 Awards

 The game won the award for "Best Switch Exclusive" and its People's Voice at the IGN Game of the Year Awards 2019, whereas its other nominations were for "Game of the Year" and "Best Strategy/Tactics Game".